jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 I'm happily very serious.

 Internet Age technology is awesome.
 Not the overused awesome people say about a good hamburger or whatever.
-I mean actual awesome like the Pyramids.
+I mean actual awesome; like the Pyramids.

-There is a golden meadow waiting for us once we decide to upgrade our culture to the Internet Age.
-Using it's tools, whe middle-class could easily make a long-list of our problems, and within a few years, create a custom tool to overcome each of them.
+Once we climb the ladder to the Internet Age, there is a golden meadow waiting for us.
+Once the middle-class embraces new tools, we can can create start to solve our everyday problems with a custom tool.

 - ~~Renting DVDs~~
 - ~~Watching broadcast television~~